Giveth/giveth-dapp/README.md

     ```
     cd giveth-dapp
     ```
-3. Make sure you have [NodeJS](https://nodejs.org/) (v10) and [npm](https://www.npmjs.com/) (5.4.1 or higher) installed.
+3. Make sure you have [NodeJS](https://nodejs.org/) (v10) and the latest version of [yarn](https://yarnpkg.com/) installed.
 4. Install dependencies from within giveth-dapp directory:
     ```
-    npm install
+    yarn install
     ```
 5. That is it, you are now ready to run the giveth-dapp!
 Head to the [Run DApp](#run) section for further instructions.

 #### Windows
-1. Install Microsoft Visual Studio 2017 (double check the version) from this [link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15).
+1. Install Microsoft Visual Studio 2017 (double-check the version) from this [link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15).
 Giveth-Dapp needs the node-gyp module and node-gyp needs VS C++ 2017 Build Tools to be installed.
 2. After downloading, install the packages marked from this [image](./VSstudio.png).
 3. After installing the above, you should install NodeJS version 10 [LTS](https://nodejs.org/dist/latest-v10.x/) (it is better to be v10.24.1 LTS).
 4. Download and run the node-v10.24.1-x64.msi installer and then continue through the installation as normal.
 Be sure to have the "Enable in PATH" option enabled before installing.
-5. Open the command line in administrator mode by right clicking on the cmd.exe application and selecting "Run as administrator"
+5. Open the command line in administrator mode by right-clicking on the cmd.exe application and selecting "Run as administrator"
 6. In the administrator command prompt, change to the directory where you want to store this repository.
    ```
    cd C:\some\directory\for\repositories